 We have an intriguing coincidence here:

-• The algebras of the H monad are the objects of a certain category (sober unital inflationary topological semi-lattices); although we have not checked so, the morphisms are the right ones, too;
+- The algebras of the H monad are the objects of a certain category (sober unital inflationary topological semi-lattices); although we have not checked so, the morphisms are the right ones, too;

-• For every space XH(X) is the free object of the same category.
+- For every space X, H(X) is the free object of the same category.

-In other words: take the adjunction H ⊣ U, build the associated monad T = UH, giving rise to an Eilenberg-Moore category C (with C = Top here), which in turns gives rise to an adjunction.
+In other words: take the adjunction H ⊣ U, build the associated monad T = UH, giving rise to an Eilenberg-Moore category CT (with C = Top here), which in turns gives rise to an adjunction.
 It turns out that the adjunction we get in the end is exactly the same as the one we started with (up to equivalence of categories, formally).

 When this happens, we say that the adjunction is monadic.
 This is a desirable property to have.
 There is a whole theory on that: look for comparison functors, Beck’s monadicity theorem, and also Duskin’s monadicity theorem (on nLab).
 If you are seriously into categorical stuff, have a look at the recent book [2] (Section II.3).
 This would lead me too far, and I have really said a lot already.